Coolidge Corner: Education

-Public schools

-Coolidge Corner is home to a K-8 public elementary school, the Edward Devotion School.
-In 2018, Brookline's Town Meeting approved a warrant article to rename the school, citing Edward Devotion's ownership of slaves.
-The new name was decided by a community wide process.
-The school was formerly known as the Coolidge Corner School.
-In November 2019, members of the town voted to change the name to Florida Ruffin Ridley school.
-The name change took effect in September 2020.
+Coolidge Corner is home to a K-8 public elementary school, formerly known as the Coolidge Corner School, and then renamed as the Edward Devotion School.
+In 2018, Brookline's Town Meeting approved a warrant article to again rename the school, citing Edward Devotion's ownership of slaves.
+The new name was decided by a community-wide process.
+In November 2019, the Town Meeting voted to change the name to the Florida Ruffin Ridley School, effective in September 2020.